LukeL152/logical-books_flask/README.md

 Logical Books is a simple, self-hosted bookkeeping application designed for personal or small business use.
 It provides core accounting features in a straightforward web interface, allowing you to manage your finances with ease.
 The application is built with a Python Flask backend and a modern, responsive frontend powered by Bootstrap.

+For a detailed guide on how to use the application, please see the [TUTORIAL.md](TUTORIAL.md) file.

 ## Features

 *   **Multi-Client Support:** Manage finances for multiple, separate entities.
 Each client has its own chart of accounts, journal entries, and import templates.